 - In summer 2016, a breeding container with a show aquarium went into operation on the Danube Island in Vienna.
 Since then, several stocking campaigns were conducted at the Danube, the March and the Thaya (meanwhile, approx. 25,000 juvenile fish were released).
 An imagefilm and a YouTube channel, keeping track of the stocking campaigns, are available online.

 - From 10 to 16 September 2017 an international sturgeon symposium took place at the BOKU Vienna.
 Two field trips to the Wachau were co-organised and financed by viadonau.
 Furthermore, on 17 October 2017 an additional stocking event took place in the framework of the LIFE+ project Auenwildnis Wachau, attended by representatives of the fishery sector, mayor Polz and a local elementary school.

-Due to the success of the project a follow-up project is planned.
-In the project "LIFE Boat 4 Sturgeons" brood fishs of the last four Danube Sterlet breeds will build a living genetic library.
+Due to the success of the project a follow-up project has started.
+In the project "LIFE Boat 4 Sturgeon" brood fishs of the last four Danube Sterlet breeds will build a living genetic library.
 It will be situated on the vessel "Negrelli" of viadonau, so living and breeding conditions are matched with their natural habitat.
-The concept note of the project was already allotted, the submission of the full proposal followed in February 2021.

 - In 2018 approx. 50,000 fish were bred.
 30 one-year-old sterlets were fitted with a transmitter and released in the Wachau.

 - Through the whole project time, approximately 145,000 fish were bred and released into Danube, March and Thaya.
 At this time, about 100 fish were fitted with a transmiter and the data is being analyzed and it can be seen that the project is successfully.

 The project makes a substantial contribution to the implementation of measure